serverless/examples/aws-node-container-snapstart/README.md

 { "initializationType": "snap-start", "functionVersion": "1", "initializedAt": "…" }
 ```

-`initializationType` is `snap-start` because the HTTP API invokes the `snapstart` alias the Framework publishes on every deploy.
+`initializationType` is `snap-start` because the HTTP API invokes the `snapstart` alias, which the Framework points at the version published by the latest deploy that changed the function.
 In CloudWatch Logs the first invocation of a fresh environment shows a `RESTORE_REPORT` line with the restore duration instead of an `INIT_REPORT`.

 Invoking the function by its unqualified name skips the snapshot: